akelii/itucsdb1611/docs/developer/member5.rst

 Table
 -----

-Project table exists in server.py file.
+Language table exists in server.py file.

 ObjectId attribute holds the primary key of the Language table.